Senior College Curriculum

 Group 3: (Individuals and Societies): Business Management, Global Politics, Environmental Systems and Societies (Groups 3 and 4), History, Philosophy and Psychology

-Group 4: (Sciences): Biology, Chemistry, Design Technology, Environmental Systems and Societies (Groups 3 and 4), Sports Exercise Health Science and Physics
+Group 4: (Sciences): Biology, Chemistry, Computer Science, Design Technology, Environmental Systems and Societies (Groups 3 and 4), Sports Exercise Health Science and Physics

-Group 5: (Mathematics): Maths HL, Maths SL and Maths Studies SL
+Group 5: (Mathematics): Mathematics HL, Mathematics SL and Mathematical Studies SL

 Group 6: (The Arts): Music, Theatre and Visual Arts